 Heat stroke versus heat exhaustion:

 Heat stroke begins as heat exhaustion, and if not managed within 30 minutes, it can morph into the fatal heat stroke.
 Heat exhaustion manifests as headache, cramps in arms and legs, excessive sweating, dizziness and confusion.
 Generally, the symptoms are the same in children and adults, but children can also become sleepy and floppy.
+In case of extreme symptoms, visit a general physician.

 If someone is exhibiting the aforementioned signs, they should be immediately cooled down.
 Move them to a well-ventilated place, and raise their feet slightly.
 Get them to drink plenty of water or rehydration drinks like ORS.
 Cold packs can also help, as can, sponging with cool water (not cold water).
 If they are having a seizure, just move away from them and do not try to put anything in their mouth.
 Call an ambulance if the patient is not getting better.